aurelia/documentation/English/docs.md

   name:'myProperty', //name of the property on the class attribute:'my-property', //name of the attribute in HTML changeHandler:'myPropertyChanged', //name of the method to invoke when the property changes
-  defaultBindingMode: ONE_WAY, //default binding mode used with the .bind command
+  defaultBindingMode: bindingMode.oneWay, //default binding mode used with the .bind command
   defaultValue: undefined //default value of the property, if not bound or set in HTML })
 ```